propublica/transcribable/README.md

 to your Gemfile.

 Transcribable will add a `transcribable` method your models.
-In your "master" table, (of items you'd like verified) specify which attributes you would like users to be able to transcribe, like so:
+In your "master" table, (of items you'd like verified) specify which attributes you would like users to be able to transcribe, and define the one-to-many relationship like so:

     class Filing < ActiveRecord::Base
       transcribable :buyer, :amount
+      has_many :transcriptions
     end

 Make sure your master table also has `url` (string) and `verified` (boolean) columns.